RubyInferno/KeyPadLock/README.md

 * **we start project a bit late, so the update around 29th July**

 This specific project is a KeyPadLock-prototype.
+This prototype just installed motor and keypad.
+It just has basic option suchas enter 4 digits to unlock and when it unlocked the green led will light up and when enter wrong password the red led will light up.

 ![image](https://github.com/RubyInferno/KeyPadLock/blob/master/Images/prototyper.jpg)